ibm-cloud-docs/account/catalog-access-reqs.md

 {:note: .note}
 {:important: .important}

-# Assigning catalog management access
+# Assigning access to catalogs
 {: #catalog-access}

 As the account owner, you assign users specific catalog management access depending on what tasks they are performing.
 To streamline the process of assigning access, you can use access groups to organize a set of users into a single entity.
 That way, you can assign a single policy to the group one time, and then add or remove users from the group as needed.